DeclanChidlow/vale.rocks/src/posts/why-write.md

 ## An Urge to Express and Create

-> "Writing is the painting of the voice." \
+> Writing is the painting of the voice. \
 > — Voltaire

-I am a creative person (or at the very least a person who creates), and I can think of few joys more than being able to manifest the mind.
-To make thought tangible.
+I am a creative person (or at the very least a person who creates), and I can think of few joys more than being able to manifest the mind; to make thought tangible.

 Writing is a creative medium, regardless of content.
 As with many creative endeavours, writing is personal.
 I'm tearing chunks off my soul and hurling them into the belly of the beast [^1] for others to find, to resonate with, or challenge.